-Body sensing technology provides new possibilities for physical rehabilitation as it is accessible outside of clinic settings and enables personalized feedback for patients.
-In this paper, we address the possibility of augmenting such technology to deal with psychological factors in long-term conditions namely chronic pain (CP).
+Body sensing technology provides new possibilities for physical rehabilitation because it is accessible outside of clinic settings and enables personalized feedback for patients.
+In this article, we address the possibility of augmenting such technology to deal with psychological factors in long-term conditions such as chronic pain (CP).
 Specifically, we aim to create technology that can infer the psychological states of people by detecting pain-related behavior across different activity types.
-Detecting such behaviour would enable technology to provide feedback, suggestions, and support during self-directed rehabilitation.
+Detecting such behavior would enable technology to provide feedback, suggestions, and support during self-directed rehabilitation.